Aneri0X4F/Personal-Log/vault/Courses.Sem-5.OS.Notes.Lec 4.md

 * I/O status information - Eg. List of files in use by the process etc.
 * Accounting information - Eg. Time limits, clocks used etc.

-> In short the attributes can be called as meta-data.
+> _In short the attributes can be called as meta-data_ (things apart from the program and data, these are the things which manage and drive the process).

 ## Process Control Block (PCB)
-* All the attributes discussed above are part of this block.
+* All the attributes discussed above are maintained in this block.
 * Basically, it is a type of data structure.

 > **Thus, process is a combination of program code, associated data and PCB**